ToxicFrog/sharkbot/README.md

     !remember key text...
     !remember key
+    !remember
     !forget key

 Remember or forget `text` as associated with `key`.
 Without `text`, display the previously remembered text.
+With no `key`, list the keys of all the bot's memories.

     !spoilers
     SharkyMcJaws, check the spoiler level